learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 ## Intro

 When we run across a word that we don't know, we often consult a dictionary.
 A dictionary is, at its core, a list of words; below each word is a definition or set of definitions.
-If we know the word that we're looking for, we can find out all of the information the dictionary has to tell us about it.
+If we know the word that we're looking for, we can just look it up in the dictionary and get all its information.

 To offer another example, imagine a planner.
 The planner has a list of dates, and each date has a list of times; at each time, there's an event (or not).
 The planner gives us a way of _associating_ what's happening with the time when it